AlphaGit/worklogger/README.md

 - Click on "Create Personal Access Token"
 - Select the account to use in the output
 - Copy the Token and the Account ID to the configuration.json file, in the output configuration for the Harvest type

+### Getting a JIRA password/token

+You can also use JIRA API tokens instead of passwords.
+In order to do this, follow these steps: https://confluence.atlassian.com/cloud/api-tokens-938839638.html

+- Go to https://id.atlassian.net/ logged in with your Atlassian account
+- Click on API Tokens, then Create Token
+- Copy it and use it as the value of `JiraPassword` in the JIRA Output